CrystallyRains/90DaysOfDevOps/2026/day-04/linux-practice.md

 ```

 Unlike `ps`, which gives a snapshot, `top` shows which processes are using the most system resources.
+Command Breakdown:
+- top: Invokes the display of real-time system usage statistics.
+- -l 1: Specifies the number of samples (or iterations) to take.
+Setting it to 1 forces the command to print a non-interactive, static snapshot and then instantly terminate.
+- -o mem: Instructs the utility to sort the output processes in descending order based on their physical memory footprint (mem).

 While reading the output, two processes caught my attention: